 |Add/Edit Monitor Note *||Add or edit monitor notes.|

 |Edit Configurations *||Open monitor settings or group settings.|

 Use the items on the dashboard toolbar to change the way the data is displayed.

-Switch between the tile view and list view (see below).
+Switch between the tile view and list view.

 Switch between the Day (Light) and Night (Dark) themes.

-Filter the dashboard to only show the monitors and monitor groups you are interested in.
-Optionally, save your filter as a view for later use.
-Saved filters appear under the Select a view menu on the left of the toolbar.
+Filter the dashboard to only show the monitors, monitor groups and subaccounts you are interested in.
+Optionally, save your filter as a >view for later use.
+Saved filters appear under the Select a view menu in the dashboard header.